OEE Tracking Checklist for Production Lines

 iFactory Calculates OEE Live and Ranks Six Big Losses Every Shift

-iFactory captures downtime events, machine counts, and defect data in real time — calculates Availability, Performance, and Quality automatically — and ranks the Six Big Losses by impact for every shift, every line, and every plant.
-No spreadsheets, no end-of-shift data entry, no manual Pareto.
+iFactory captures downtime events, machine counts, and defect data in real time — calculates Availability, Performance, and Quality automatically — and ranks the Six Big Losses by impact per shift.
+No spreadsheets, no manual Pareto.

-Six Big Losses ranked automatically — shift review dashboard generated without manual effort
+Six Big Losses ranked automatically — shift review dashboard without manual effort

 Checklist